 size:[size in bytes]

-Update: As some have pointed in the comments, you may now specify the size in MB as well which makes it a lot easier.
-For instance, size:5MB (or even size:5M) will find all Gmail message that are 5 MB or greater in size.
+You may specify the size in MB as well which makes it a lot easier.
+For instance, size:5MB (or say size:5M) will find all Gmail message that are 5 MB or greater in size.

 Once you have spotted the large emails attachments that are taking too much space, apply the #googleDrive label to directly save those attachments to Google Drive before deleting them from your Gmail mailbox.